Management and Control

 - If a game is postponed because of inclement weather, the Association will reschedule the game and notify the officials and the teams and give seven (7) days’ notice, if possible.

-- A team wishing to postpone a scheduled game must give the Association seven (7) days’ notice, in writing.
+- A team wishing to postpone a scheduled game must give the Association seven (7) days’ notice, in writing and is subject to approval by the Association.

 - If, in the opinion of the Association, the reason given for postponement by the team is satisfactory, the Association will inform all parties concerned and make the appropriate arrangements to reschedule the game.